omsprog/cp/README.md

 - Getting unstuck: If you find yourself stuck, explain where you are in your thought process.
 - Thinking time: It's useful to take a moment to thunk about a problem in a period of silence.

+## Questions to ask during the recruiter call

+- What are each of the steps in the rest of the process?
+- How long does it take to get through the process on average?
+- What to expect during the technical phone screen
+- How long does it take to hear back about next steps

+## Good questions to ask

+- What does a typical day look like?
+- What is your stack
+- What portion of your time is spent working on new stuff vs existing stuff
+- What are you working on right now

+## Throwaway interviews

+- Pick companies whose interview styles are as close as possible to your target companies: If you know that your target company asks algorithmic questions, stay away from companies whose primary technical evaluation consists of presenting projects or doing code reviews.

+- Choose companies with comparable bars to your target companies

+## Post-mortem logs

+Finishing a question is where the the long-term learning starts, we can maximize the value of practicing if we take a few minutes to fill out a post-mortem log reflecting on how we did.

+- What could I have done differently?
+- What mistakes do I keep making, and how can I adjust my workflow to address them?
+- Is there anything I should add to my cheat sheet?

 ## Concepts

 Time complexity from worst to best